 GolfFrom our base at Llangattock, you can walk to The Old Rectory Golf Club.
 With a quick taxi ride from the canal you can reach Monmouthshire Golf Club near Abergavenny, or Brecon Golf Club and Cradoc Golf Club near Brecon.

 Horse ridingWithin a short taxi ride there's Grange Trekking Centre near Abergavenny, Cantref Riding Centre near Brecon and Riverside Riding Centre (01873 810328) near Crickhowell.

 WalkingThere is plenty of walking right from your front door.
 The canal towpath is perfect for a sociable stroll and the mountains offer a range of challenges.
 There is an abundance of walks throughout the county of Monmouthshire, and guided walks are organised by several organisations, including Blaenavon World Heritage Site, Brecon Beacons National Park Authority and Brecon Beacons Park Society.
-Start or finish your walk with a trip on the Beacons Bus, which visits all the best places to walk in the National Park.
 Two recent additions to the annual calendar are walking festivals in Crickhowell and Monmouthshire.
 And while you’re in South Wales you may want to tackle our highest peak, Pen y Fan (2,906 ft); the shortest route up it starts on the A470 and is a 15-minute taxi ride from Brecon.

 Browsing around lovely towns

 Abergavenny: A bustling town complete with markets (most days of the week), castle & museum, cinema, theatre, Priory Church, riverside walk and many good places to eat. www.visitabergavenny.co.uk